boucaron/randomstuff/SolarStudy.md

 | 1600W          | 0.8                       | 1250               | 930                   | 744                  | 1.7              |

 Based on the analysis, it is evident that the return on investment improves with higher power capacities and lower supplier costs per kWh.
 Additionally, installing a 1600W array (4 panels) generally results in a better ROI compared to an 800W array (2 panels).
 These insights can guide decision-making to optimize the PV array setup and achieve the best return on investment.

+### Daily Power Usage Hints

+The Daily Evaluated "Regular" Usage is set to 0.4kW for 16 hours: 0.4kW * 16 = 6.4 kWh

+Let say there is a production of 0.4 kW from 9 to 13: 0.4kW * 4 = 1.6 kWh
+It means a reduction of 25% on the "Regular" usage.
+Let say it works only during 6 month during the year and only 4 hours daily: 182.5 * 4 * 0.4 kW = 292 kWh
+It removes about 6.48 % of the total bill, and 12.5 % of the Daily Evaluated "Regular" Usage.

+Checking the Daily Charge there are patterns when you cook at lunch time from 11h to 13h, from 1KW to 3KW most of the time for 15 minutes at least to about 1 hour or bit more, in such case 4 panels may handle this, but you will 'loose' a lot of production.
+Moving from 2 panels to 4 panels is a 300 € to 400 € change.
+Adding a small battery with a hybrid inverter will make sense to cover both the lunch cooking time and the dining cooking time, however the budget is quiet different, I will discuss about this scenario later.

 #### August 2023 Price Analysis